letsencrypt/cp-cps/CPS.md

 ## 6.7 Network security controls

 ISRG implements reasonable network security safeguards and controls to prevent unauthorized access to CA systems and infrastructure.
-ISRG complies with the CA/Browser Forum’s Network and Certificate System Security Requirements.
+ISRG complies with the CA/Browser Forum's Network and Certificate System Security Requirements.

 ISRG's network is multi-tiered and utilizes the principle of defense in depth.